couetilc/react-social-icons/README.md

 Here I will start outlining the pieces of react social icon's new features I need to explain.

+## adding new icons to db/

+explain format of db directory, explain format of icon, explain how to share icons between multiple domains by symlinking, and whatever else, maybe linting rules too.

 ## `href` as a prop

 you can now pass href to a `<SocialIcon>` to set the anchor link.
 It will override the `url` prop when a user clicks on a link.
 It will be ignored when `<SocialIcon>` matches a network domain to the `url` prop to set the network icon. but the network icon shown will still be the one that matches `url`.